Location & getting there

 Gay massage in Russell Square

 If you are looking for a gay massage within a close proximity to your hotel, you are in the luck.
 Our handsome and experienced masseur Luis resides in Russell Square, and his home is perfectly equipped for a relaxing massage session.
 As with all of our locations, showering facilities are also available, so you can even squeeze a session in between the meetings.
-Other masseurs nearby are Jordan (Leicester Square, three stops on the underground) and William (Baker Street, four stops with one change).
+Other masseurs nearby are William (Baker Street, four stops on the underground) and Ethan (Green Park).
 It is also possible to book an outcall to your home or hotel, whereby a masseur of your choice will visit you instead.
 This service costs an extra £30 for taxi and travel time.
 Would you like to discuss your options further?
 Contact us on +44 7492 898079 (we’re on Whatsapp too).

 Things to do near Russell Square